Sarotti-Lab/ML_J_DP4/README.md

 *The script allows the use of outputs from Gaussian 03, 09 and 16.*

-**2) The input excel file:** The experimental data and the labels of the candidate structures must be placed in an excel file following the next rules.
-The excel file should be constituted by two sheets; one containing the data for the coupling constants (named ‘J’) and the other with the NMR chemical shifts (named ‘shifts’).
+**2) The input Excel file:** The experimental data and the labels of the candidate structures must be provided in an Excel file which must be made according the following rules.
+The Excel file should be constituted by two sheets; one containing the data for the coupling constants (named ‘J’) and the other with the NMR chemical shifts (named ‘shifts’).

-**“J” sheet:** the first column *“exp”* should contain the experimental <sup>3</sup>J coupling constants.
+**“J” sheet:** the first column *“exp”* contains the experimental <sup>3</sup>J coupling constants.
 In case of interchangeable values, they should be arranged “upside-down” (that is, the larger value first).
 The second column *“exchange”* serves to indicate **0** (not interchangeable value) or **1** (experimental data interchangeable with its following value).
 The third and fourth columns are intended to place the labels of the coupled protons.
 For cases when there are isomers with different labels, there should be two columns for each isomer as indicated below.

 ![image](https://user-images.githubusercontent.com/101136961/161282945-682190b8-2f04-4e53-bcbd-7e54b5dd9908.png){width=50%}

-**“shifts” sheet:** the first column *“nuclei”* should contain the identity of the atom ‘c or C’ for <sup>13</sup>C and ‘h or H’ for hydrogen atoms.
-The second column *“exp_data”* should contain the experimental chemical shifts.
+**“shifts” sheet:** the first column *“nuclei”* contains the identity of the atom ‘c or C’ for <sup>13</sup>C and ‘h or H’ for hydrogen atoms.
+The second column *“exp_data”* contains the experimental chemical shifts.
 In case of interchangeable values, they should be arranged *“upside-down”* (that is, the larger value first).
 The third column *“exchange”* serves to indicate **0** (not interchangeable value) or **1** (experimental data interchangeable with its following value).
 The following columns are intended to place the labels of the nuclei associated to the corresponding chemical shift.
 If 2 or more values are added in that region, the isotropic shielding values will be averaged (as in the case of methyl groups or equivalent methylene groups).
-For cases when there are isomers with different labels, there should be three columns for each isomer as indicated in the Figure.
+For cases when there are isomers with different labels, there should be three columns for each isomer as indicated below.

 ![image](https://user-images.githubusercontent.com/101136961/161283203-35f3f2df-e6a3-43d4-b8b4-87eb0c7bca18.png)

-**3) The output excel file:** once the ML-J-DP4.py is executed, a filed named *‘Results_ML_J_DP4.xlsx’* is created in the same folder.
+**3) The Eutput excel file:** once the ML-J-DP4.py is executed, a filed named *‘Results_ML_J_DP4.xlsx’* is created in the same folder.
 The file contains five sheets:

 **DP4 sheet:**  tthe DP4 probabilities are shown for each isomer considering the information of H, C and J individually or altogether.
 Although the high accuracy in the ML predictions, it must be emphasized that some environments might not be correctly reproduced leading to large unscaled errors that would affect the scaling procedure and the concomitant J-DP4 values.
 Hence, to avoid potential misassignments, a sheet containing the unscaled shifts and errors are printed.
 In this scenario, it is advisable to recompute J-DP4 after removing or revising the conflicting signal.